ClifHouck/unified/README.md

 Before submiting any PRs, please ensure your commits build and lint.
 Also, take care to test any changes, and ideally submit unit tests or integration tests which cover your changes.
-PRs must pass all CI
+PRs must pass all CI in order to be considered acceptable to merge.

 If you'd like to contribute a feature or API support that doesn't yet exist, please communicate your intention through a new or existing GitHub issue.
 Let's